-Relapsing after recovery should not be treated as a scandalous or shameful occurrence.
+Relapsing after recovery should not be treated as a shameful occurrence.

 Addiction is a chronic disease, so there is always the risk of relapse.
-Especially if you are not the person that is returning to treatment, be mindful of how you approach and understand the concept of “relapse.”
+If you are a loved one of someone in recovery, be mindful of how you approach and understand the concept of “relapse.”

 For example, 25-year-old singer Demi Lovato has recently been circling the media as she was revived and hospitalized around the end of July after being found unconscious.
-There have been countless so-called sources, articles, and social media content both affirming and denying that this intense situation was a heroin overdose.
+Countless so-called sources, articles, and social media content both affirm and deny that this intense situation was a heroin overdose.
 Lovato is currently surrounded by family and loved ones as she continues to heal and recover.

 Since recovery is an incredibly personal process, it seems utterly insensitive to have that journey so publicly consumed.
-Not only is it broadcasted, it is also analyzed, speculated, and evolved into newly dramatic stories entirely—all of which is done by strangers.
+Not only is it broadcasted, it is also analyzed, speculated about, and dramatized—all by strangers.

 Demi Lovato’s recovery testimonies are honest and therefore do not depict a perfect sobriety.
 Sadly, too many people continue to believe myths about addiction, so the reality of her process is still being met with heavy criticism and judgement.